 Supported by Drexel Ventures

-When completed, ACE will enable teachers to assess reading comprehension much faster and without the need for individual evaluations and then adjust instruction based on the test’s results.
+When completed, ACE will enable teachers to assess reading comprehension quickly and without the need for individual evaluations and then adjust instruction based on the test’s results.
 For more information about ACE, please contact Dr. Lori Severino at email@example.com or Dr. MJ DeCarlo at firstname.lastname@example.org.

 See our validation process in Research in Middle Level Education